 Employment Discrimination

 The Civil Rights Act of 1964 states that it is unlawful for employers to discriminate against employees based on their race, religion, national origin, or color.
-Violations include failing to hire, creating a hostile environment, or firing someone from a protected class.
+Violations include failing to hire, creating a hostile environment, unfavorable employment policies, or firing someone from a protected class.

 Law Enforcement Misconduct